Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Acknowledgments

 We next introduce the work of Kawahara et al.~\cite{kawahara}, who proposed a novel reinforcement learning (RL) scheme that integrates (AIF).

 In the Bayesian framework, the true posterior probability distribution $p(z_t|o_t)$ over latent variables $z_t$, conditioned on sensory observations $o_t$, is given by Bayes' rule:

 Here, $p(z_t)$ denotes the prior.
-The denominator, called the evidence, is usually intractable; to overcome this, variational Bayes introduces an estimate of the posterior $q(z_t)$.
-This is optimized to minimize the Kullback-Leibler divergence (KLD) between the estimated posterior $q(z_t)$ and the true posterior $p(z_t|o_t)$.
+The denominator, called the evidence, is usually intractable; to overcome this, variational Bayes introduces an approximation of the posterior $q(z_t)$.
+This is optimized to minimize the Kullback-Leibler divergence (KLD) between the approximated posterior $q(z_t)$ and the true posterior $p(z_t|o_t)$.

 The term $F$ here is the evidence free energy, equal to